axem-solutions/dem/docs/index.md

 # Introduction

-**dem** (Development Environment Manager) is an open source command line tool to **manage containerized Development Environments.**
+**DEM** (Development Environment Manager) is an open source command line tool to **manage containerized Development Environments.**

 !!! info

-    Currently only the Linux operating system and the Docker Container Engine is supported.
+    Currently, only the Linux operating system and the Docker Container Engine is supported.

-    Feel free to ask any question at [discussions](https://github.com/axem-solutions/dem/discussions).
+    Feel free to ask any questions at [discussions](https://github.com/axem-solutions/dem/discussions).

 !!! example "Example Tutorial"